reveal/revealjs.com/src/react.md

 export default App;
 ```

-Note the use of the reference to the `div` element in the `Reveal` constructor.
+Note the use of `deckDivRef` in the `Reveal` constructor.
 This is important if you want to add multiple decks to the `App`.

 ***An alternative solution is to turn off StrictMode.***